watsontom100/felicity/README.md

 To do:
 - Restrict users with invite code.
 - Add order numbers to list.
-- Add search bar.
+- Make search fuzzy.
-  Have a better error response than "Access Denied"
+- Have a better error response than "Access Denied"
+- Design.
 - Lots, lots more.